section-engineering-education/engineering-education/content/articles/mock-a-datasource-for-react-using-json-server/index.md

 ![Perform queries](/engineering-education/mock-a-datasource-for-react-using-json-server/querying.png "Perform queries")

-The module allows use of middlewares, random data generation, accessing the datasource remotely, setting of custom routes among many other more things.
+The module allows middlewares, random data generation, accessing the data source remotely, setting custom routes, e.t.c.

 #### Add delay and change Host

 - To change the host, use the `-H` or `--host` option.
-- Adding some delays (in milliseconds) to the server so that it can replicate a real server, use the `-d` or `--delay` option.
+- Adding some delays (in milliseconds) to the server to replicate a real server, use the `-d` or `--delay` option.

 Both of these two are shown below: